0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 7. **Observe**
    - The Guest is added to the team even though the Member role lacks `invite_guest`.

-8. **Conclusion**
+8. **Key Finding**
-   - The UI and admin console enforce the permission for the usual invite flow, but a different API path (add existing user to team) lacked the same server-side check.
+   - The UI and admin console enforce the permission for the usual invite flow, but a different API path (add existing user to team) lacked the same server-side check (for adding guests).
 This is a broken access control issue and lets Members effectively add Guests without permission.

-### Here’s the short version:
+### Conclusion:
 - I revoked the `invite_guest` permission from a Member role.
 - I confirmed the normal “invite guest” feature was blocked `403 Forbidden`.
 - Later, I Observed another function: adding existing users (members) to a team.